tarstutorials/vrsensorint/source/content/m6/data_analysis.rst

 .. number of rows may change later

 Notice that we have 15,000 rows and 3 columns.
-Each row represents the signal values read from the sensor at a particular time, and the columns are time (seconds), right bicep EMG (volts), and left bicep EMG (volts).
+Each row represents the signal values read from the sensor at a particular time, and the columns denote time (seconds), right bicep EMG (volts), and left bicep EMG (volts).
 Checking the shape is always a good step to ensure there wasn't an error in the data loading process.

 Another step to check the data quality and give us an idea of what the data looks like is plotting.
 Let's use NumPy to calculate some basic summary statistics, such as the mean and standard deviation, and plot them on the data using ``matplotlib.pyplot``.
 Since we're plotting data from multiple EMG channels, it's a good idea to use ``pyplot.subplots``, which puts multiple plots in a grid into the figure.
 You can specify the grid layout with two parameters (rows and columns), but here we'll only need one since we just want to stack two plots on top of each other.

-The ``pyplot.plot`` function is perhaps the most universal: it takes ``x`` and ``y`` to be plotted, as well as some optional visual parameters like ``label``, ``color``, ``linewidth``, and more.
+The ``pyplot.plot`` function is a universal plotting function: it takes ``x`` and ``y`` to be plotted, as well as some optional visual parameters like ``label``, ``color``, ``linewidth``, and more.
 We use ``pyplot.axhline`` to plot horizontal lines representing the mean plus and minus two standard deviations.
 Finally, we can set the subplot titles and axis titles, turn on the legend, and set the overall figure title.

 .. code-block:: python
    :linenos: